UshaSah/custom_ip/README.md

 Units: The Delay should be in milliseconds and the Throughput should be in bits per second.
 Simulation:
 You may test 1 sender and 1 receiver scenario while building your sender.
 But, you are required to simultaneously run two pairs of the same sender and receiver to report the above metrics.
 So, you shall first run two receivers (e.g. on separate terminals) with different port numbers and then run two senders (one for each receiver) at the same time.
 Finally include the output of any one sender in your report.
 Your submission will be tested in this scenario of two sender-receiver pairs competing with each other.
- 4

-  Part 1: Stop and Wait Service (15 points)
-Implement an application-layer reliable “Stop and Wait” data delivery service over UDP sockets using sequence numbers, acknowledgments, timeouts (fixed), and retransmissions to ensure successful delivery of the provided text file (message.txt).
-Part 2: Static Sliding Window Service (25 points) Implement an application-layer reliable “Static Sliding Window” data delivery service over UDP sockets using sequence numbers, acknowledgments, timeouts (fixed), and retransmissions to ensure successful delivery of the provided text file (message.txt).
-Implement a fixed-size (5-packet) sliding window.
-Part 3: Dynamic Sliding Window Service (40 points)
-In this part, implement a “Dynamic Sliding Window” service at the sender.
-Assume that the receive window (rwnd) at the receiver is sufficiently large.
-Thus, the sliding window size is determined by cwnd at the sender.
-Implement slow start and congestion avoidance as defined in TCP Tahoe.
-Start with the initial congestion window of 1 packet and ssthresh of 16 packets.
-You should use 5 seconds as the initial timeout value and then use a dynamic timeout based on the procedure described in Section 3.5.3 of the textbook to transfer the message.txt file.
-Part 4: Custom Congestion Control Service (Optional) (Extra Credit) Implement your custom UDP-based congestion control protocol that ensures reliable delivery of message.txt.
-You are allowed to change the sender any way you want (e.g., use custom window sizing/sliding strategy, timeout adjustments, re-transmissions, etc), but you cannot change the receiver.
-       5

- Extra Credit Details:
-1. If you outperform TCP Tahoe in terms of the performance metric on the train.sh bandwidth profile, you will be awarded 50% extra credit for this project.
-2. If you outperform TCP Tahoe on the secret test.sh bandwidth profile, you will be awarded an additional 50% extra credit for this project.
-Thus, you can effectively double your grade for this project by simply outperforming TCP Tahoe!
-3. If your proposed congestion control outperforms TCP Tahoe and all other student submissions on test.sh bandwidth profile, you will be awarded a direct A + in the course.
-Project Report Details (70 points)

-                  8